1902-feb18-net/Andy-code/Andy-Notes/week2/Project0.md

 * contains all business logic
 * contains entity classes (customer, order, store, product, etc.)
 * has no dependency on UI or any input/output considerations
+* repository pattern (whether implemented here or in the data access project) abstracts EF-based data access

 ### user interface
 * interactive console application
 * has only display- and input-related code
 * low-priority component, will be replaced when we move to project 1

+### data access
+* class library
+* contains scaffolded EF DbContext
+* if it has DTOs, no business logic should be on them

 ### test
 * use TDD for some of the application
-* focus on unit testing business logic; testing the console app is very low priority
+* focus on unit testing business logic

 ## object model
 ### customer